This page was most recently updated on May 8th, 2025

 SECTION 11.01 Contracts.

-The Board of Advisors may authorize officer or officers or agent or agents of the Corporation, in addition to the officers so authorized by these By-Laws, to enter into any contract or execute or deliver any instrument in the name of and on behalf of the Corporation, AND such authority may be general or may be confined to specific instances.
+The Board of Advisors may authorize officer(s) or agent(s) of the Corporation, in addition to the officers so authorized by these By-Laws, to enter into any contract or execute or deliver any instrument in the name of and on behalf of the Corporation, AND such authority may be general or may be confined to specific instances.

 SECTION 11.02 Checks, Drafts, or Orders.

 All checks, drafts, or orders for the payment of money, notes, or other evidence of indebtedness issued in the name of the Corporation, shall be signed by such officer or officers or agent or agents of the Corporation, and in such manner as shall be determined by resolution of the Board of Advisors.
-Any such instrument involving a sum exceeding $500.00 shall require signature of two Board Members.
+Any such instrument involving a sum exceeding $500.00 shall require the signature of two Board Members.

 SECTION 11.03 Deposits.